cmccarthy1/docs/docs/ml/toolkit/timeseries/models.md

 ## AutoRegressive Conditional Heteroskedasticity (ARCH) model

-An ARCH model is used to describe the volatility of a time series data.
-In this model, the variance within the time series is modelled as the sum of the past residual errors squared and follows the same pattern as an AR model  mentioned [above](#autoregressive-ar-model).
-ARCH models are used in time series data that experience time-varying volatility.
+An ARCH model is a statistical model used to describe the volatility of a time series.
+This models the variance of a point in the data series as a function of the sum the past residual errors squared.
+This model is appropriate to use when the error variance in the time series follows an AR model as described [above](#autoregressive-ar-model).
+ARCH models are used in time series data that experience time-varying volatility and as such are commonly employed in the modeling of financial time series exhibiting varying volatility.

 The formula for an ARCH model is given by: